Chaser2143/CS260/README.md

   -The console "create a budget" button takes the user to a form to make a budget.
 The budget is submitted to my '/api/budget/' endpoint to add it to all of my budgets.
   -The console "add expense" buttons takes the user to a form to make an expense. **Make sure to get the budget number right.** The expense is submitted to my '/api/expense' endpoint to add it to the corresponding budget.

+## Services Deliverable
+- (Required) Simon DB deployed to your production environment
+- (Required) A link to your GitHub startup repository prominently displayed on your application's home page (Linked via the icon in the bottom right corner)

+Application database support
+20% - MongoDB Atlas database created
+40% - Provides backend endpoints for manipulating application data 30% - Stores application data in MongoDB
+10% - Multiple Git commits with meaningful comments.